Ketanji Brown Jackson, a judge who defies stereotypes, is on Biden's SCOTUS list

 In the end, she was confirmed by a vote of 53-to-44, with three Republican senators supporting her — Susan Collins, Lisa Murkowski and the Judiciary Committee ranking Republican, Lindsey Graham.

-On the appeals court, she most recently was part of a unanimous panel that upheld a congressional subpoena for White House records related to the the Jan.
+On the appeals court, she most recently was part of a unanimous panel that upheld a congressional subpoena for White House records related to the Jan.
 6 riots.
-When Trump appealed to the Supreme Court, the justices left the lower court ruling in tact.
+When Trump appealed to the Supreme Court, the justices left the lower court ruling intact.

 From Miami to Harvard